-The creation of new Library faculty positions and the redefinition of existing positions as faculty positions requires the approval of the Library faculty (by majority vote) in collaboration with the Dean of the Libraries.
+The creation of new Library faculty positions and the redefinition of existing positions as faculty positions requires the approval of the Library faculty (by majority vote) in collaboration with the University Librarian.
 Such votes will take place at regular Library faculty meetings, unless extraordinary circumstances require the convening of a special meeting for this purpose.